Friendly Beaches Recipes

 Half an hour before serving, return each pot to the stove top.
 Cook on a medium to high heat.
 After 30 minutes, remove lamb from pots and keep warm.
 Strain liquid from each pot, removing stock vegetables and lamb pieces so that only the liquid remains.
 Pour strained liquid back into the pot and simmer on a high heat (stirring so nothing burns!) until the sauce has reduced and thickened.

 Serve one shank per person with polenta and seasonal greens.
-Ladle sauce over disk and serve warm.
+Ladle sauce over dish and serve warm.

 Vanilla Bean and Yogurt Panna Cotta